-- · Valid photo ID (driver's license, military ID, etc.) for taxpayer and spouse. - Original Social Security card or Individual Taxpayer Identification Number (ITIN) for you, your spouse, your children and other dependents included in your tax return. - Your current Identity Protection PIN number issued by the IRS (if you have one) for each year's taxes that you need prepared. - Printed copies of all year-end tax forms you have received in the mail.
-(We cannot use electronic files from phones.) - If you received health care from the marketplace, bring your form 1095-A. (We cannot prepare your return without it.)
+- · Valid photo ID (driver's license, military ID, etc.) for taxpayer and spouse. - Original Social Security card or Individual Taxpayer Identification Number (ITIN) for you, your spouse, your children and other dependents included in your tax return. - Your current Identity Protection PIN number issued by the IRS (if you have one). - Printed copies of all year-end tax forms you have received in the mail.
+(We cannot use electronic files from phones.) - If you received health insurance from the marketplace, bring your form 1095-A.